 \section{Abstract}

 Machine Learning algorithms based on Brain-inspired Hyperdimensional (HD) computing imitate cognition by exploiting statistical properties of high-dimensional vector spaces.
-It is a promising solution for achieving high energy-efficiency in different machine learning tasks, such as classification, semi-supervised learning and clustering.
-A weakness of existing HD computing-based ML algorithms is the fact that they have to be binarized for achieving very high energy-efficiency.
+It is a promising solution for achieving high energy efficiency in different machine learning tasks, such as classification, semi-supervised learning, and clustering.
+A weakness of existing HD computing-based ML algorithms is the fact that they have to be binarized to achieve very high energy efficiency.
 At the same time, binarized models reach lower classification accuracies.
-To solve the problem of the trade-off between energy-efficiency and classification accuracy, we propose the \Design algorithm.
+To solve the problem of the trade-off between energy efficiency and classification accuracy, we propose the \textit{QubitHD} algorithm.
 It stochastically binarizes HD-based algorithms, while maintaining comparable classification accuracies to their non-binarized counterparts.
-The FPGA implementation of \Design provides a 65\% improvement in terms of energy-efficiency, and a 95\% improvement in terms of the training time, as compared to state-of-the-art HD-based ML algorithms.
-It also outperforms state-of-the-art low-cost classifiers (like Binarized Neural Networks) in terms of speed and energy-efficiency by an order of magnitude during training and inference.
+The FPGA implementation of \textit{QubitHD} provides a 65\% improvement in terms of energy efficiency, and a 95\% improvement in terms of training time, as compared to state-of-the-art HD-based ML algorithms.
+It also outperforms state-of-the-art low-cost classifiers (such as Binarized Neural Networks) in terms of speed and energy efficiency by an order of magnitude during training and inference.